lightstep/cloud-native-observability/README.md

-**Why is that important?** Despite untold millions of marketing dollars spent in and around observability (or maybe _because_ of the untold millions of marketing dollars spent), cloud-native observability practice today is often shallow, siloed, or both.
+**Why is that important?** Despite untold millions of marketing dollars spent in and around observability (or maybe _because_ of the untold millions of marketing dollars spent), cloud-native observability practice today is often inefficient, ineffective, or both.
 It doesn't need to be that way.

 **Who is this for?** Observability practitioners, SRE's and DevOps engineers, end-users of observability systems, and anyone involved in building and running